Ángel Espada: Champion

 He retained the title with a fifteen-round decision over Johnny Gant, and won a non-title fight with an eighth-round knockout over Alfonzo Hayman.

 On July 17, 1976, Espada fought what would have been the start of a Mexican boxing tour.
 Espada, looking forward to meeting Miguel Campanino, was instead faced with a boxer who had a record of 16-5 and who was named José Cuevas.
 Cuevas lifted the WBA world Welterweight title away from Espada with a second-round knockout.
-They would fight again twice, with Cuevas retaining the title by ten and eleven-round knockouts.
+They would fight again twice more, with Cuevas retaining the title by ten and eleven-round knockouts.

 Retirement from the Ring

 Towards the end of his career, Espada, realizing his best days as a boxer had probably passed him by, announced on the Vea magazine that he was putting together a salsa orchestra.
 The "Cholo Espada orchestra" had some success in Puerto Rico, appearing on television shows constantly during the late 1970s and early 1980s.

 Espada lost his last important fight, against Thomas Hearns, by a knockout in round four at the Joe Louis Arena, in Detroit, on March 2 of 1980.
 He then retired for a short period of time.
 Espada wanted to retire as a winner, however, and, after one year of inactivity, he made a one fight comeback, knocking out Julio Alfonso in four rounds, on December 10, 1981, in San Juan.

 After retiring from boxing, Espada became a boxing trainer, and he has remained in that position ever since.
 Espada had a record of 44 wins, 11 losses and 3 draws, with 27 wins by knockout.